met4citizen/TalkingHead/README.md

 ### Introduction

-This is as a small side-project featuring a 3D talking head capable of speaking and lip-syncing.
+This is as a small side-project featuring a 3D talking head capable of speaking and lip-syncing in real-time.
 The Talking Head supports [Ready Player Me](https://readyplayer.me/) full-body 3D avatars (GLB), [Mixamo](https://www.mixamo.com) animations (FBX), markdown text, and subtitles.
 It also knows a set of emojis, which it can convert into facial expressions.